aspnetboilerplate/aspnetboilerplate/doc/WebSite/Entity-Framework-Core.md

 ### Other Database Integrations

-This document is prepared via the MS SQL Server example.
+This document and the examples are based on using MS SQL Server.
 The following documents can be followed for different database integrations.

 - [MySQL Integration](EF-Core-MySql-Integration.md)